microsoft/pxt-arcade/docs/hardware/adding.md

 * 4 directional buttons, 2 action buttons (A and B), 1 utility (menu/select/pause) button, 1 reset button
 * 1-channel sound output (either a DAC or PWM with DMA support); this is multiplexed in software

-Students can run and create Arcade games in the browser, either on a computer or a mobile device.
+Students can run and create Arcade games in the browser, on either a computer or a mobile device.

 While the focus of Arcade is clearly games, the screen and the buttons give flexibility in the kind of programs that can be created to teach various computer science concepts.

 The focus of the Arcade API design is ease of use.
-The entire screen is typically re-drawn on every frame, and the users can place sprites in arbitrary places on the screen.
+The entire screen is typically re-drawn on every frame and the users can place sprites at arbitrary places on the screen.

-Not coincidentally this specification also lends itself to a hardware implementation.
+Not coincidentally, this specification also lends itself to a hardware implementation.

-One screen at 160x120x4 bits takes a little under 10kB.
-We need at least two screens for double-buffering and the user is very likely to use two or three more for various sprite operations.
+Screen data for resolution and depth at 160x120x4 bits takes a little under 10kB.
+We need at least two sets of screen data for double-buffering and the user is very likely to use two or three more for various sprite operations.
 This, together with heap fragmentation concerns, effectively requires the hardware to have **at least 96kB of RAM**, though more is clearly better.
 In addition, **512kB of flash and 64MHz or more** are recommended,